Bierchermuesli/sklearn-research/README.md

    - everything with bigger/smaller amount `-s`

 #### Balancing summary:
 A balanced data set would not solve our problem of inaccuracy.
-And by this said; a pre-balancing is not a real-world scenario, the model has to deal with that anyway.
+And with that said; a pre-balancing is not a real-world scenario, the model has to deal with it anyway.

 Are the models bad or is the data set meaningless?